Skip to main content

 Other forms of generative AI

-Regardless of the type of generative AI, the principle of operation is similar.
+Regardless of the generative AI type, the operation principle is similar.
 A model digests vast amounts of media.
 Its engineers guide it to produce useful outcomes and implement safeguards to prevent abuse.
-It generates responses based on the data it’s digested, and the prompt given, with no thought or consideration for what’s produced—except whatever rules it’s been programmed to follow.
+It generates responses based on the data it’s digested and the prompt given, with no thought or consideration for what’s produced—except whatever rules it’s been programmed to follow.

 AI’s role in B2B marketing today